ptvan/ptvan.github.io/_posts/2020-01-20-neural-networks.md

 As decision systems, neural networks that perform a narrow, well-defined task like text classification can be evaluated using traditional metrics like accuracy, ROC, _etc_.
 However, as both neural networks and their tasks become more complex, culminating in general purpose LLMs like ChatGPT, it's important to note that benchmarking them present several unique issues.

 First, because AIs can perform so many tasks, there exists many benchmarks (200 by [one count](https://www.evidentlyai.com/llm-evaluation-benchmarks-datasets)).
-Choosing one (or more) of these benchmarks to characterize overall "performance" can be tricky.
+Choosing one (or more) of these benchmarks to characterize overall "performance" can be tricky, especially when at least for the moment, AIs seem to be significantly [better at some tasks than others](https://www.oneusefulthing.org/p/the-shape-of-ai-jaggedness-bottlenecks).

 Second, AIs raise some serious privacy and safety concerns, particularly around [fully autonomous agents](https://arxiv.org/pdf/2502.02649) that motivated separate _safety benchmarks_, testing the AI's susceptibility to illegal, harmful or false information.